BACK

 Build infrastructure that works without constant management.

-Your System Priorities:
+Your System Priorities

 Week 3 goal: Get every active project into your chosen system.
+No exceptions, no stragglers.

 Week 7–10: Team Building